0ethanlaye0/autograd-engine/README.md

 - Chain rule applied at each operation node for gradient calculation
 - Gradient accumulation fix (`+=` instead of `=`)
 - Topological sort for correct backward pass ordering
+- Non-linearity (tanh activation) which enables learning on problems a linear model cannot solve

 ## Credit